wnas/koken/_posts/2018-08-07-cassoulet.markdown

 <img src="img/ingredients/cassoulet/cassoulet-150.jpg" alt="ingredients for cassoulet" />
 <!--more-->

-Plus it's one of my youngest sons favourite recipes, so if I want to have sous chef, all I have to do is ask and he'll help.
+Plus it's one of my youngest sons favourite recipes, so if I want to have sous chef, all I have to do is ask and he will help.
 {%
   include atoms/img.md
     src="28986266077_028db38ca0_o.jpg" alt="ingredients for cassoulet"